- Nature & Wildlife

 Find more accommodation options to stay in Marsa Alam.

-One of Egypt’s top wind- and kite-surfing destinations, the wide sandy Moon Beach in Ras Sedr is a favourite with Cairenes who have holiday homes here.
+One of the best Egyptian beaches for wind- and kite-surfing, the wide sandy Moon Beach in Ras Sedr is a favourite with Cairenes who have vacation homes here.
 Unlike the Gulf of Aqaba on Sinai’s east coast, the Gulf of Suez is shallow and sandy-bottomed with abundant marine life.
 There are also plenty of water sports on offer.

 Settled in ancient times because of its good water supply and excellent harbour, Al-Tur is the capital and largest town in South Sinai.
 It used to be the chief quarantine station for pilgrims returning to Egypt from Mecca.
 Despite scattered palm groves and a beautiful beach, few make it to modern Al-Tur, which is a shame as its wide, sandy expanse offers some amazing kitesurfing with very few tourists.

 The clue is in the name of this cheerful stretch of desert-like sand near Aswan.
-Accessible either by boat (or camel if you're coming from Gharb Seheyl), it's one of the best and safest places to go swimming along the Nile.
+Accessible either by boat (or camel if you're coming from Gharb Seheyl), it's one of the best beaches in Egypt to go swimming along the Nile.
 Essentially a sandbar, people will tend to spend a couple of hours cooling off here before moving on.

 Find more accommodation options to stay in Aswan.